 - Hang hummingbird feeders high enough to dissuade predators, and far from railings predators can use to reach feeding birds.

 Despite even the most vigilant efforts, hummingbirds will occasionally succumb to predators.

 It is important to realize that this is part of the cycle of nature, and the strongest hummingbirds will survive to pass their better genes and survival skills on to the next generation.

 Other Fatal Threats to Hummingbirds

 - Change hummingbird nectar frequently and keep hummingbird feeders clean.
-Spoiled nectar can cause disease and even death to hummingbirds from fungus that can grow in the rotten sugar.
+Spoiled nectar can cause disease and even death to hummingbirds from fungus that can grow in fermented sugar.

 - Minimize bird window collisions by placing feeders at appropriate distances and breaking up reflective surfaces that can confuse birds.
 Even a light impact can be fatal to a bird as small as a hummingbird, and if their bill is damaged in a collision, it may be impossible for them to feed.